letisiapangataa/letisiapangataa.github.io/_pages/about.md

 permalink: /about/
 ---

 Ko hoku hingoa ko Letisia Pangata'a.
-Kia ora, I'm Letisia Pangata'a.

 My interests and passions vary from creative arts, business and entrepreneurship, to science and technology.